maxruby/OpenCV.jl/README.md

 Currently, OpenCV.jl has julia wrappers for most of the `core`, `imgproc`, `videoio` and `highgui` modules.
 Work is ongoing to wrap the rest of the modules including advanced object detection and tracking algorithms.
 (Most OpenCV C++ functions are already supported in OpenCV.jl by using `@cxx` calls directly to C++, with some caveats).

+OpenCV.jl has OpenCL support for GPU image processing.
+This has been made easier recently by a smooth and transparent interface (T-API).
+GPU-supported code can display improvements in processing speed up to 30 fold.
+This is invaluable for supporting real-time applications in Julia.
+See section below on how to implement GPU-enabled code in OpenCV.jl.

 The OpenCV API is extensively documented - rather than repeating the entire documentation here, the primary focus is on implementation of image processing and computer vision algorithms to suport Julia applications.

 ##Installation